Verifying Learning-Based Robotic Navigation Systems

 In the Turtlebot setting, this is achieved by selecting a robot configuration in which the angle between two neighboring lidar sensors is identical to the turning angle of the robot (in our case, $30\degree$).
 This guarantees, for example, that if the central lidar sensor observes an obstacle at distance $d$ and the robot chooses to turn \rightOutput, then at the next step, the lidar sensor just to the left of the central sensor must detect the same obstacle, at the same distance $d$.
 More generally, if at time-step $t$ the 7 lidar readings (from left to right) are $\langle l_1,\ldots, l_7\rangle$ and the robot turns \rightOutput, then at time-step $t+1$ the 7 readings are $\langle l_2,l_3,\ldots,l_7,l_8\rangle$, where only $l_8$ is a new reading.
 The case for a \leftOutput turn is symmetrical.
+By placing these constraints on consecutive states encountered by the robot, we were able to encode complex properties that involve multiple time-steps, e.g., as in the aforementioned infinite loops.
 An illustration appears in Fig.~\ref{fig:properties:adversarial_trajectory}.
-By placing these constraints on consecutive states encountered by the robot, we were able to encode complex properties that involve multiple time-steps, e.g., as in the case of infinite loop properties discussed previously.